-Beets have long been the “Rodney Dangerfield” of vegetables because they are quite often overlooked, and therefore do not get the respect they deserve.
+Beets or remolacha have long been the “Rodney Dangerfield” of vegetables because they are quite often overlooked, and therefore do not get the respect they deserve.
 However, beets are loaded with benefits, and can even be described as “the gift that just keeps on giving.”

 Keep reading to learn more about this under-rated but exciting vegetable.

 Beets are on the Front Line in the War on Osteoporosis